OSOceanAcoustics/echopype/docs/source/contributing.md

 If you are new to this workflow, check out this [tutorial](https://medium.com/swlh/forks-and-pull-requests-how-to-contribute-to-github-repos-8843fac34ce8).

 We have recently moved away from Gitflow development to [trunk-based development](https://www.atlassian.com/continuous-delivery/continuous-integration/trunk-based-development) to streamline the process and reduce repo management overhead.
-The main thing to keep in mind is to set the PR target to the `main` branch in the `upstream` repo (the one sitting under the OSOceanAcoustics GitHub organization).
+The main thing to keep in mind is to set the PR target to the `main` branch in the `upstream` repository (the one sitting under the OSOceanAcoustics GitHub organization).
 We will no longer use a `dev` branch.

 We encourage all code contributions to be accompanied by tests and documentations when appropriate.